-So, if you’re interested in a fulfilling and exciting job in this field, keep reading to find out more about the career opportunities in agricultural science and the changes you’ll be making in this high-demand industry.
+So, if you’re interested in a fulfilling and exciting job in this field, keep reading to find out more about agricultural science career opportunities and the changes you’ll be making in this high-demand industry.

 A growing industry

-Agricultural science jobs are forecast to grow as the ever-increasing human population demands healthier and safer food, feed, fibre and fuel, and as urgent solutions are required to address environmental degradation and the impacts of climate change.
+The ever-increasing human population demands healthier and safer food, feed, fibre and fuel, and urgent solutions are required to address environmental degradation and the impacts of climate change.
 Agricultural careers in science, in particular, appear to be relatively airtight in terms of job security for the future, as we're constantly seeking skilled professionals to address these pressing challenges.

 Such a strong economic outlook and demand means it’s an excellent time to begin a career in agricultural science.